fgdcgov/sdi/docs/source/faq/faqs.rst

 ======================

-What are the NSDI and the framework?
+What is the NSDI and the framework?
 Why is the framework needed?
 What are the framework data themes?
 Why were these specific themes selected?